enthought/traits/docs/source/traits_user_manual/advanced.rst

 While it is possible to use default initializers to lazily initialize attributes based on the object state post-instantiation, this relies on not having to observe for changes on the trait.
-This is often difficult in practice, since trait notifications can be setup by external objects, and are often needed for Property traits, delegation and GUI applications.
-These use cases will cause the default initializers to be evaluated eagerly prior to instantiation, instead of lazily after instantiation.
+This is often difficult in practice, since trait notifications can be set up by external objects, and are often needed for Property traits, delegation and GUI applications.
+These use cases may cause the default initializers to be evaluated eagerly prior to instantiation, instead of lazily after instantiation.

 .. index:: get_default_value()